zeitgeistpm/documentation/docs/learn/market-rules.md

       uncertainly.
 This will be a huge mess.
     - A good catch all here is to have an "other" option, clearly defined as not the options already mentioned
-- **Markets which close too long before, or too long after an event has happened**
-  - e.g. "Who will win the 2022 world cup, if that event takes place?"
-    Resolution date: July 2022.
-    - We have a 4 day reporting limit.
-Markets have to report within this time.
-      So here there would be no way to resolve the market because it finished far too early.
+- **Markets with ill-configured start/end times**
-  - e.g. "Who will win the 2022 world cup, if that event takes place?"
+  - e.g. "Who will win the 2022 World Cup?"; ends January 2024.
-    Resolution date: 2024.
     - There is no reason for the market to stay open this long.
 Users might be confused.
+  - e.g. "Who will win the 2022 World Cup?"; ends five minutes after opening.
+    - This market is way too short to aggregate correct information.
 - **Confusing images**
 - **Wrong categories**